 Monitoring.
 The subject leader monitors Art throughout the year in the form of: book monitoring, looking at outcomes and pupil interviews to discuss their learning and understanding and establish the impact of the teaching taking place, learning walks, deep dives with quality assurance officers and staff questionnaires

+Modifications

+Art is no longer topic based, however, if you are able to link the focus for your year group to a particular area of the curriculum, then please do so as the children gain a greater overall understanding of that topic.
+Each art unit should be taught half termly.

 Appendix 1

+The overview for year group is as follows: